• The Alviso doors overlooking the San Francisco Bay

 abandoned old canning facility

 Beyond Alviso’s Historic District, exploration awaits at Don Edwards San Francisco Bay National Wildlife Refuge, the first urban wildlife refuge in the United States.
 The refuge includes 30,000 acres of open bay, salt ponds, salt marsh, mudflats and a ghost town.
-The ghost town Drawbridge is accessible via the Union Pacific Railroad Tracks and beckons many curious travelers.
+The ghost town, Drawbridge, is accessible via the Union Pacific Railroad Tracks and beckons many curious travelers.

 the bay